501c3 vs 501c4: Everything You Need to Know

 Both 501c3 and 501c4 organizations are exempt from federal income taxes on money earned or raised pertaining to their causes.

 If you need help with further understanding a 501c3 vs 501c4 and filing, you can post your legal on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.